Susty Party Net Worth Shark Tank Update 2025

 Robert Herjavec asked about the amount of inventory they have today.
 They revealed that they have an inventory of $125,000.

 Robert further asked why the sharks believe that the business will make $5 million one year from today.
-In response, the founders said that they are introducing 38 new products and also making plans for that.
+In response, the founders said that they are introducing 38 new products and also making plans for them.

 The only other shark to make an offer was Kevin O’Leary, although it was a debt transaction.
 He offered a loan of $250,000 with 10% interest for 30% ownership.
 Kevin thought the company could succeed, but in order to cover the risk, he desired a sizable ownership.